 You pursue the delayed curve strategy with Mutanus to get the most out of Devour when you find scaling Tavern-Tier one units.
 Delayed Curve.
 I only do this if Bob offers scaling units or minions worth Devouring.

-Turn One (Three Gold) – Buy Murloc Tidehunter, Wrath Weaver, Micro Machine, Micro Mummy, or a minion with lots of stats.
+Turn one (three gold) – Buy Murloc Tidehunter, Wrath Weaver, Pupbot, Micro Mummy, or a minion with lots of stats.

-Turn Three (Five Gold) – Buy another minion.
+Turn Three (five gold) – Buy another minion.
 Hero power a non-scaling minion.
-And upgrade to Tavern-Tier two.
+And upgrade to T2.

-Turn Five (Seven Gold) – Buy one minion.
+Turn five (seven gold) – Buy one minion.
 Hero power a minion that does not need its stats.
 For example, if you bought a Southsea Captain and have a Metaltooth Leaper, with no Pirate synergy, use Devour instead on the Southsea instead of your Metaltooth Leaper.
 While usually, you wouldn’t do this, you can grant Metaltooth Leaper Divine Shield later on in the game if it gains more stats from Devour.
-After that, upgrade to Tavern-Tier three.
+After that, upgrade to T3.

-Turn Six (Eight Gold) – Turn six allows for two directions.
-If you feel comfortable in your strength and position in the game, the first is to upgrade straight to Tavern-Tier four.
+Turn six (eight gold) – Turn six allows for two directions.
+If you feel comfortable in your strength and position in the game, the first is to upgrade straight to T4.
 If you don’t feel comfortable, simply buy two minions and upgrade your Tavern the following turn instead.

-Turn Seven (Nine Gold) – Turn seven plays out in two ways, depending on what we did on Turn six.
-Either we upgrade to Tavern-Tier four here.
+Turn seven (nine gold) – Turn seven plays out in two ways, depending on what we did on Turn six.
+Either we upgrade to T4 here.
 Or, we can start looking for a win-condition or other composition dictator units.
 Finding triples, pairs, or simply any direction is very important at this stage of your game.